w3f/PSPs/PSPs/drafts/psp-dapps-exentions.md

 }
 ```

-To start the communication with the extension, the Dapp calls the `enable`
+To start the communication with the extension, the app calls the `enable`
 function, passing the `origin` parameter indicating the arbitrary name of the
-Dapp, where an action is then executed by the extension.
+app, where an action is then executed by the extension.
 Normally, this is where
-the extension asks the user for permission on whehter the Dapp should be allowed
+the extension asks the user for permission on whehter the app should be allowed
-to access the extension.
+to access the extension or throws an exception if not.

 The returned value contains (meta)data about the extension and offers some
 functions such as the ability to retrieve accounts, sign messages and interact
 with RPC servers.
 The extension itself does not create any sort of transactions
-itself, the dapps is responsible for that.
+itself, the apps is responsible for that.

 ### Types